Today I’m going to show you how to start a business in USA with 15 actionable steps…

 It’s important to understand each business type and choose one that is best suited for your situation and business goal…

-If you’re not sure which is the best business type for you personally, send me a short email at [email protected] and tell me where you’re located and what business you’re looking to start.
+If you’re not sure which is the best business type for you personally or how to open a company in USA, send me a short email at firstname.lastname@example.org and tell me where you’re located and what business you’re looking to start.

 LLC is the most common (and typically most recommended) business type in United States (especially if you’re a non-US resident).

 LLC protects your personal assets from business debts and lawsuits.